2nd presidential debate will be virtual, Trump says 'I'm not going to waste my time'

 President Donald Trump and Democratic rival Joe Biden are now scheduled to participate in next week's town hall-style debate from remote locations, the Commission on Presidential Debates announced Thursday.

-Speaking on Fox Business after the announcement, the president said he would not take part in a virtual debate.
+Yet Trump's campaign quickly responded, saying he will not attend the Oct.
+15 debate and plans to hold a rally instead.

-"I am not going to waste my time on a virtual debate.
-That is not what with debating is all about," he said.
+"I'm not going to waste my time on a virtual debate.
+That is not what with debating is all about," the president told Fox Business.
+"You sit behind a computer and do a debate, it's ridiculous."

+The campaign statement called the move "pathetic" and "a sad excuse to bail out Joe Biden."

 The Biden camp, however, said the former vice president "looks forward to speaking directly to the American people."